khudgins/documentation/on-premise/installation/installation.rst

 Installation
 ------------

-enStratus engineers are working hard to simplify the enStratus cloud management software process for proof-of-concept environments.
+Enstratius engineers are working hard to simplify the Enstratius cloud management software process for proof-of-concept environments.

-Here is reference material for installing enStratus in a vagrant instance and in single- and two-node configurations.
+Here is reference material for installing Enstratius in a vagrant instance and in single- and two-node configurations.

 .. warning:: Installation in a multi-node environment cannot automatically resolve "external" issues